Art and Design

 Investigating

 Developing visual perception is essential, not only to art but to English, Science, Maths and all other areas of the curriculum.
-Investigating produces the initial ideas which children can go on and make art.
+Investigating produces the initial ideas which children use to engage in the art-making process.
 Our children can explore and experiment and try out new ideas-with some surprises.
+Children challenge themselves to invent new applications for different tools and mediums.

 Throughout their time at our school, our children will develop their knowledge and skills through eight formal elements of art.
 These are: